This guide provides an overview of legislation and standards that landlords need to be aware of and comply with.

 ⚡Share inspection results with new tenants before occupancy.

-⚡Share the report with the local authority within 7 days upon request.
+⚡Share the report with the local council within 7 days upon request.

 ⚡Retain a copy for the next inspection.